shdlabs/SSTorytime/docs/Tutorial.md

 # Tutorial on N4L and SSTorytime

-*(This is a provisional tutorial to help get you started using the language)*

 This is a project in the age of so-called Artificial Intelligence.
 But it's not about machines.
-It's a project about knowledge--*your* knowledge, not the abstract knowledge of Mankind that people talk about for AI.
+It's a project about knowledge--*your* knowledge, human knowledge, but not the abstract knowledge of Mankind that people talk about for AI.
 Learning is difficult, and remembering is difficult, but we can make tools that help.
 That's what this is about.

-* You can use the note taking language for write reports (incident reports, forensic details, patient plans, or just notes about your favourite movies.)
+SSTorytime takes information that you enter in the form of

+* Personal notes (written in a simple format called N4L).
+* Data entered by a computer program (using the API for creating Nodes and Links).

+It turns these data into a graph, which you can then browse and query with the ready-made tools here, or by writing your own programs using the API.
-* Once you've got a bunch of notes, you can upload them into a searchable format and analyze them for patterns and hidden connections.

-* Alternatively, you can upload structured data from some source to form a graph, using the API.
+Once you've got a bunch of notes, you can upload them into a searchable format and analyze them for patterns and hidden connections.
+Alternatively, you can upload structured data from some source to form a graph, using the API.
 This requires programming knowledge, and a clear idea about how to use a graph in the first place.
 Many articles and books about graph data give bad modelling advice, so read on first!

-Note that: when you write notes, they are usually strongly intended, full of rich semantics, but when you upload large amounts of data they are usually from sources that are unintended by you and have weak semantics.
-What they lose in intentional semantics, they try to make up in statistical measure.
-You can use tools like `graph_report` to study large data.
+You can use the note taking language for writing reports (incident reports, forensic details, patient plans, or just notes about your favourite movies.)

+* You can use tools like `graph_report` to study large data.
 For small data, *you* are the most important part of the model.

+* You can use `searchN4L` to query the graph database.

+* Use `pathsolve` to find possible paths between certain items.

+* Use `notes` to read back the notes in the page order in which you wrote them.

+There are also tools for helping you to get started making notes about a text document.

+* text2N4L reads a text file and allows you to select parts and produce an editable file in N4L that you can use as a starting point for your own notes.

+## The data model

+The knowledge database is divided into

+* Chapters: each file starting or section with a ` - ` mark is a chapter section.
+* Contexts: inside each chapter, you can tag subsections with ` :: context, tags, words...` that may be used to limit or enable search criteria.
+* Nodes and links: each item is a node, and each connection between items is a link.
+Links have types that you define for yourself, but they must all belong to one of the four meta-types: `leads to`, `contains`, `expresses property`, or `is near or similar to`.

+## What use is this?

 How how can you compete with AI and with other people in the information age?
 It's a bit like going to the gym to get fit.
 No one can do it for you, but there